Professional Widow: Critical reception

-Music video
+Music Video & Live Versions

-A music video was made for the "Star Trunk Funkin' Mix", but it was simply a collection of clips from other Tori Amos videos edited together.
-It is the only video from between 1991 and 1998 that does not appear on Tori Amos: Complete Videos 1991-1998.
+A music video was made for the "Star Trunk Funkin' Mix", comprising clips from other Amos videos edited together.
+It is the only video from between 1991 and 1998 that does not appear on Tori Amos: Complete Videos 1991–1998.

-A live performance of the song is featured on the Welcome to Sunny Florida DVD.
-The performance features Jon Evans on bass and Matt Chamberlain on drums, while Amos plays the piano.
-This version mutes out any instances of "fucker," and the last word, "cock".
+A live performance is featured on the Welcome to Sunny Florida DVD.
+It features Jon Evans on bass and Matt Chamberlain on drums, while Amos plays the piano.
+This version mutes the words "fucker" and "cock".

-Impact and legacy

-Rolling Stone ranked "Professional Widow" number 109 in its list of "200 Greatest Dance Songs of All Time" in 2022.
+A live performance subtitled "The Merry Widow Version" appears on the E.P. for the song Hey Jupiter.
+Unlike any other recorded performance of the song, it features Amos solo on the harmonium and slows the song down to the tempo of a funeral dirge.